-There were no changes in the Company's approach to capital management during the six months ended June 30, 2022 and 2021.
+There were no changes in the Company's approach to capital management during the years ended December 31, 2022 and 2021.
 The Company is not subject to externally imposed capital requirements other than standard operating covenants associated with the line of credit.